 - Set the DNS Server to Same as System DNS.

-- If you want to restrict access to the wireless network by MAC address, see Configuring security.
+- If you want to restrict access to the wireless network by MAC address, see Adding a MAC filter.

 - Select OK.